 1. Design and learner data

 Well-designed courses can increase retention and improve learning.
 They are easier to use, allow students to focus on learning rather than courses logistics, reduce demands on support, and present the right instructional resources at the right time.
-Intelligently crafted analytics captures these improvements, which leads to greater attention to course design.
+Intelligently crafted learning analytics captures these improvements, which leads to greater attention to course design.

 2. Design as a competitive differentiator

 Pundits have been talking about the highly competitive landscape of online higher education for almost 15 years.
 Yet, it is only recently that colleges find themselves offering very similar online programs as their competitors, and at similar prices.
 (For now, this is only acute in certain disciplines, such as business and nursing.)

 Real choice leads to real competition.
 And competition requires differentiation.
 Design is one of the few tangible ways – beyond price – that institutions can demonstrate the value of their online programs to prospective students.
 (For more on differentiation and the use of “surrogates of quality,” see Lloyd Armstrong’s excellent post on competitive higher education).